-Up until a few years ago, the recommended temperature for all cuts of pork was 160°.
-Now thanks to biosecurity and animal health, pork is safer to eat at a lower temperature.
+Up until a few years ago, the recommended cooked pork temperatures for ALL cuts of pork was 160°.
+Now, thanks to biosecurity and animal health, whole cuts of pork are safe to eat at a lower temperature.

-So say goodbye to dried out, over cooked pork dinners!!!
+So say goodbye to dried out, over cooked pork dinners!
 It’s official.
-You can (and should) cook your pork to 145° because pork does not have to be cooked until the juices run clear!
+You can (and should) cook your pure cuts of pork to 145° NOT until the juices run clear!
 Keep in mind, the cooking temperature for ground pork is still 160°!!

-According to the National Pork Board and the USDA’s Food Safety and Inspection Service, the minimum safe internal cooking temperature for cooking pork chops, pork roasts, and tenderloin is an internal temperature of 145°F followed by a three minute rest.
+According to the National Pork Board and the USDA’s Food Safety and Inspection Service, the minimum safe pork temperature for cooking pork chops, pork roasts, and tenderloin is an internal temperature of 145°F followed by a three minute rest.

 This provides the optimal eating experience.
 Pork cooked this way has such a different taste, texture, and flavor.
 I highly recommend purchasing a meat thermometer and following a pork temperature guide to cook your pork to medium-rare or medium.

-FYI: Ground pork and any pork that has been enhanced should always be cooked to 160°F because it is not a pure cut of meat anymore.
+FYI: Ground pork and any pork cut that has been enhanced or injected with flavor should ALWAYS be cooked to 160°F because it is not a pure cut of meat anymore.

 Adhering to the pork cooking temperature guidelines will result in the best eating experience for flavor and safety.

-The reason for the pork cooking temperature being changed is because the way pigs are raised has changed.
+The reason for cooking pork temperatures being changed is because of the way pigs are raised now.

-The main reason for the higher temperature was to remove trichinosis.
+The main reason for the higher temperature in the past was to remove trichinosis.
 Pigs that were raised outdoors could get a parasite called Trichinella from the dirt, and it could be passed onto humans if it wasn’t killed in the cooking process.

 With all the changes in biosecurity and with pigs being raised indoors, this is NOT a risk anymore.

-Commercial pig farms are all indoors now.
-This means the pigs are not rooting around in the dirt and are not exposed to Trichinella.
+Commercial pig farms are all indoors and the pigs are grain fed; therefore they are not exposed to Trichinella.
 They are raised in a much more comfortable and safe environment.

 - Look at the marbling in the pork cuts.
 A meat’s marbling indicates its fat content.
 The amount of marbling is mostly a personal consumer preference.
 Keep in mind that fat = flavor.
 If you are concerned with fat content you would want to opt for less marbling, while those looking for more flavor will want to choose more marbling.

-- Be sure to pick the right cut of meat for what you want to make.
+- Be sure to pick the right cut of pork for what you want to make.
 See the guide below on How to Cook Pork and Chose the Right Cut for Recipes.

 A few months ago I was also able to visit a few pig farms in Michigan with the National Pork Board.
 This time we didn’t go into the barns with the infant pigs, so we just had to put on blue bunny suits and plastic shoe covers as a safety precaution.

-The farmers keep their barns and stalls clean to help minimize disease and illness in their pigs.
-They also need to be careful about outside visitors bringing in other diseases that could affect their barns and livelihood.
+Pig farmers keep their barns and stalls clean to help minimize disease and illness in their pigs.
+They also need to be very careful about outside visitors bringing in other diseases that could affect their barns and livelihood.

 Most farmers do not like to use antibiotics, but they realize that keeping the pigs healthy while they are growing is very important.
 If an animal does need antibiotics, it is tracked and closely documented.

-Any meat that is tested by the USDA and is found to have any traces of antibiotics is thrown away and the farm is flagged.
-If this happens a second time, that farm cannot continue to process their meat there.
+Any meat that is tested by the USDA and is found to have any traces of antibiotics is thrown away, and the farm is flagged.
+If this happens a second time, that farm cannot continue to process their cuts of pork there.